-CMAT academies will designate a qualified teacher to be responsible for coordinating the SEND provision (the SENCO), who will have or be working towards attaining the National Award in Special Educational Needs Coordination.
+CMAT academies will designate a qualified teacher to be responsible for coordinating the SEND provision (the SENCO), who will have or be working towards attaining the National Professional Qualification for SENCOs (NPQ SENCO).

 School leaders will inform parents or carers when they are planning special educational provision for their child and shall then work in partnership with them to coproduce the support needed to secure best outcomes, taking full account of their views and wishes.
 Whenever possible, school leaders will also coproduce the support needed alongside the child who needs the support.

 CMAT academies will prepare an annual SEND Information Report in accordance with paragraphs 6.79 onwards of the SEN Code of Practice and publish it on their website.
-The SEND Information Report will set out details regarding the implementation of the Our Lady of Lourdes CMAT SEND Policy and the individual CMAT academies specific SEND Policy.
+The SEND Information Report will set out details regarding the implementation of the Our Lady of Lourdes CMAT SEND Policy.

-CMAT academies will designate a member of the local governing board or interim academy board to take oversight of the school's arrangements for SEND and their implementation of the trust's and the individual CMAT academies specific SEND policy.
+CMAT academies will designate a member of the local governing board or interim academy board to take oversight of the school's arrangements for SEND and their implementation of the CMAT's SEND policy.

-School leaders will ensure that all staff accepts that SEND is their responsibility and, in particular, that class and subject teachers take full responsibility for the progress of children with SEND whom they teach.
+School leaders will ensure that all staff understand that SEND is their responsibility and, in particular, that class and subject teachers take full responsibility for the progress of children with SEND whom they teach.

-School leaders will ensure that the quality of teaching and provision for pupils with SEND and the progress made by those pupils are a core part of performance management arrangements.
+School leaders will ensure that the quality of teaching and provision for pupils with SEND and the progress made by those pupils are a core part of teachers' standards.